 Only through a force restart.
 If that doesn’t work, you need a Mac or Windows PC with Finder or iTunes to enter recovery mode or DFU mode.
 There’s no way to reinstall iOS directly from the iPhone when it can’t boot past the logo.

 Look for a progress bar beneath the Apple logo.
-During a legitimate update, this bar moves slowly but steadily over 5-30 minutes.
+During a legitimate update, this bar moves slowly but steadily over 5 to 30 minutes.
 If there’s no progress bar at all, or the bar hasn’t moved in over 30 minutes, your iPhone is stuck and you should try a force restart.

 Software fixes at the Genius Bar are free.
-Hardware repairs cost $149-$599 depending on your model.
+Hardware repairs cost 149 to 599 dollars depending on your model.

 Not directly, but it can contribute.
 A bad charger might fail to keep your iPhone powered during an iOS update, and that interrupted update is what actually causes the stuck logo.
 Always use an Apple-certified cable and keep your iPhone plugged into reliable power during any iOS update to avoid this scenario entirely.